LivePersonInc/knowledge-center-archive/pages/documents/Messaging-Channels/Connect-to-Messaging/connect-to-messaging-overview.md

 ![](img/C2M_Overview-1.png)

 ### IVR deflection to In-App channel
 When a voice call is deflected to an In-App channel, the consumer receives a push notification.
 When the consumer taps on the notification, the message is opened in the messaging window of the In-App channel, and consumers can continue their conversation with the brand.
-Note: If the consumer has turned off their App push notification then they will not receive the deflected message.
+Note: If the consumer has turned off their app push notification then they will not receive the deflected message.
+For further details on In-App setup and limitations please refer [here](https://knowledge.liveperson.com/messaging-channels-connect-to-messaging-connect-to-app-messaging.html).

 ![](img/C2M_Overview-2.png)